-Once the details are picked, the décor is set, and the guests are seated, it's time to head down the aisle to begin the wedding ceremony!
-While we've covered all the options you have to get the bride down the aisle, the groom has to get there, too—but how?
-Who walks the groom down the aisle?
+Once the of the wedding details are decided, the décor is set and the guests are seated, it's time to head down the aisle to begin the wedding ceremony!
+While we've covered all of the options for how you'll can walk down the aisle, your partner has to get there, too.
+So, who walks the groom down the aisle?
 Our experts have the details on the many ways the groom can get down the aisle at his wedding ceremony.

 How the groom walks down the aisle (and with whom) often depends on the type of ceremony the couple is having, including both any religious affiliations and the formality.

 There are a few options for Christian weddings.
 The most common is for the grandparents to be seated first, followed by the groom’s parents and the bride’s mother.
 Then, the officiant leads the groom, best man, and groomsmen to the altar, often from the side instead of down the aisle.
 If the groomsmen and bridesmaids will be walking together, the officiant will lead the groom in from the side, and then the groomsmen will escort the bridesmaids down the aisle.